Research Opportunities

 Other Research Resources:

 This MATCHING TOOL will help you through the process of finding a Georgetown Psychology lab that fits your interests.
 We will ask you a couple of questions to gauge where your interests lie, and then we will use that information to make some recommendations.
+You can also see an overview of the research currently conducted in the Psychology Department (and beyond) and find out how to apply for a research position.

 First, we want to address several misconceptions about research that are common amongst Georgetown students.
 These include students…